 A great summary by Alison Lane, a practitioners review, great for quoting in reports and concludes by focusing practitioners on the need for research about what intervention works and for whom.

-Sensory symptoms are defined as atypical behavioral responses to daily sensory stimuli that impact on the performance of everyday routines.
+Sensory symptoms are defined as atypical behavioural responses to daily sensory stimuli that impact on the performance of everyday routines.
 Sensory symptoms have been observed in young people with and without developmental concerns.
 There is uncertainty, however, regarding the best way to identify and manage sensory symptoms.
 The aim of this paper is to provide a review of current best evidence regarding measurement of and interventions for sensory symptoms.

 A narrative review methodology is adopted to address the aims of this paper.
 First, sensory symptoms are defined, and then, an overview of the evidence for the relationship between sensory symptoms and childhood function is provided.
 Second, commonly used sensory assessment tools are summarized and evaluated.
 Finally, an overview and critique of the evidence for sensory and nonsensory‐based interventions addressing sensory symptoms are given.

 The terminology used to describe sensory symptoms varies by discipline, and several conceptual taxonomies including sensory subtypes have been proposed.
 There is ample evidence to support the association of sensory symptoms with childhood function including social engagement, repetitive behaviors, anxiety, and participation in self‐care routines.
 Measurement of sensory symptoms is dominated by proxy‐report instruments, and few single instruments assess the entire domain of sensory symptomatology.
 The evidence for interventions for sensory symptoms is emerging but still limited by low quantity and methodological concerns.